doomsean/tabs/README.md

 ## Transcriptions

-All of the tracks listed below were transcribed, by me, from primary sources only -- live video footage and studio recordings (with a preference given to the former).
+All of the tracks listed below were transcribed, by me, from primary sources only -- live video footage and studio recordings (with a preference given to the latter).
 None were derived from existing transcriptions.

 Elder - [Lore](https://github.com/doomsean/transcriptions/blob/master/Elder/Elder%20-%20Lore.txt)